The classical double copy in curved spacetimes: Perturbative Yang-Mills from the bi-adjoint scalar: Discussion

 We have presented a new version of the classical double copy construction for curved spacetimes.
 Asymptotically AdS spacetimes are a natural arena of interest for these results, due to the gauge gravity correspondence \footnote{See \cite{Farrow:2018yni} for a study of the double copy in the boundary correlators}.
 For example, we could study gravitationally bound states in the bulk.
 Having a handle on the classical solutions would provide a systematic way of computing their energies.
 These correspond to anomalous dimensions of certain boundary operators.
 Thus, one could hope to systematize the higher order extensions of the leading order calculation provided in \cite{Fitzpatrick:2014vua,Kaviraj:2015xsa} \footnote{Also, see \cite{Kraus:2020nga} for a recent and different approach to this problem.}.

 As remarked earlier, one line of future work is to extend our maps to include dynamical matter.
-Another line of thought is to investigate if the map between classical solutions of scalars, Yang-Mills and gravity implies relations between other quantities of interest.
-For example, effective actions.
+Another line of thought is to investigate if the map between classical solutions of scalars, Yang-Mills and gravity implies relations between other quantities of interest, such as effective actions.
 As a calculational tool too, it would be useful to cast effective actions involving gauge fields or gravity in terms of scalars, thereby providing a common framework for their analysis.
-In work that will be presented elsewhere, we find that indeed such a line of thought is useful while studying gauge fields and gravity on AdS blackbrane backgrounds.
+In work presented elsewhere \cite{Ghosh:2020lel}, we find that indeed such a line of thought is useful while studying gauge fields and gravity on AdS blackbrane backgrounds.

 A particularly interesting example of our results is the application to four dimensional flat spacetimes.
 Here, the two scalar variables introduced in Sec. \ref{sec:ymlin} turn out to be the same, and this can be thought of as a consequence of electric-magnetic duality~\footnote{I thank R. Loganayagam for pointing this out}.
 As the gravity solutions can also be written in terms of these same variables, this offers a particularly simple formulation for computing gravitational perturbations around Minkowski spacetimes.
 One exciting application of this idea is to the calculation of gravitational waves.
 We shall present this formulation and its comparison with existing descriptions of gravitational radiation in four dimensional flat spacetimes elsewhere.